Runner provisioner Preview

 Example: AWS EKS

-eksctl does not support taints as CLI flags for clusters it did not create.
-Use a config file instead:
+Note the LaunchTemplateId from the output and reference it in the node group config. eksctl does not support taints as CLI flags for clusters it did not create, so use a config file:

 kubevirt-nodegroup.yamlapiVersion: eksctl.io/v1alpha5